Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Case Study: The LeGall-Tabatabai Filter Bank

 \subsubsection{Extracting Diagonal Delay Matrices}

-Schemes that mix row and column updates are also possible, but a more significant capability (Theorem~\ref{thm:SGDA} and Algorithm~\ref{alg:SGDA}) will be a ``generalized polynomial division'' technique, which we now demonstrate, for factoring off diagonal delay matrices at \emph{arbitrary} points in the process, rather than just waiting for $R_0$ and $R_1$ to have a nontrivial gcd.
+CCA schemes that mix row and column updates are also possible, but a more significant ability will be a ``generalized polynomial division'' technique, which we now demonstrate, for factoring off diagonal delay matrices at \emph{arbitrary} points in the process, rather than waiting for $R_0$ and $R_1$ to have a nontrivial gcd.
 Divide in column~0 of LGT(5,3) to get a factorization of the form~\eqref{LGT_left_update}, but this time generate a remainder divisible by $z^{-1}$ when dividing $F_0$ into $E_0$.
 Killing the highest-order term in $E_0$ with $S(z) \leftarrow z^{-1}/4$ leaves

-Instead of subtracting 7/4 from the quotient, $S(z) \leftarrow z^{-1}/4 - 7/4$, as in~\eqref{LGT_col0_step0_div} to get $R_0=-1$, add 1/4 to \emph{kill} the constant term, $S(z) \leftarrow z^{-1}/4 + 1/4$.
+Instead of subtracting 7/4 from $S(z)$ to get $R_0=-1$ as in~\eqref{LGT_col0_step0_div}, add 1/4 to \emph{kill} the constant term, $S(z) \leftarrow (z^{-1} + 1)/4$.
 This leaves $R_0(z) = z^{-1}$, which satisfies $\deg(R_0) < \deg(F_0) + 1$.
-The motivation, generating a remainder divisible by $z^{-1}$, is new but the mechanics are comparable to the {Laurent} polynomial division used in the EEA by Daubechies and Sweldens~\cite[\S 7.8]{DaubSwel98} to generate linear phase lifting factorizations for {unimodular} WS filter banks.
+The motivation, generating a remainder divisible by $z^{-1}$, is new but the arithmetic is comparable to how Daubechies and Sweldens~\cite[\S 7.8]{DaubSwel98} generated a linear phase lifting factorization for a {unimodular} linear phase filter bank using the {Laurent} polynomial EEA.

 Now set $R_1 \leftarrow E_1 - F_1S = 0$.
 Interestingly, $R_1$ also happens to be divisible by $z^{-1}$; this allows the resulting factorization to be written